 Eventually, I did manage to quit my job and wrote a proposal for a Children’s Home that I then submitted to the Mozambican government.
 It would have been accepted, but the only issue was that I did not have an organization to back me up, nor a work contract to support my intent.
 It was only me and my good will.
 “Well, let’s do it!”, I decided.
 I went back to Switzerland, sold all my belongings, set up the non-profit organization called ASEM (ASsociation en faveur de l’Enfance Mozambicaine), and 3 months later I was back in Beira, ready to begin.
 During the following years, together with an amazing professional local staff, we set up two Children's Homes in Beira, one in Gorongoza and another one in Vilankulo.
 As an African proverb says: “Alone you go fast – together we go far!”

 I used to spend about 4 hours a day interacting with the children at the Homes, providing psychological support and being a Mom, another 2 hours a day were spent working in the streets to help resolving problems related to the homeless children living there, additional 4 hours a day were spent taking care of my own children and another 7 to 10 hours spent on administration, fundraising and resolving daily issues.
 Yes, your calculation is right!
 365 days a year between 15 and 23 hours per day for over 10 years.

-Today, I am supported by (in part) the same amazing local team that started with, on the ground in Beira, Gorongoza and Vilankulo, which allows me to currently focus on:
+Today, I am supported by (in part) the same amazing, local team that I started with on the ground in Beira, Gorongoza and Vilankulo.

-· Building up micro-economic structures in Mozambique together with our team to assure future economic self-sufficiency for ASEM Mozambique and its beneficiaries.
+· Building up micro-economic activities in Mozambique together with our team to assure future economic self-sufficiency for ASEM Mozambique and its beneficiaries.

 Documentary by Andrea Canetta on Swiss TV (RTSI)